renatomaia/coutil/doc/manual.md

 If `j` is absent, it is assumed to be equal to -1 (which is the same as the buffer size).

-For sockets of type `datagram` `address` shall be provided to store the peer address that sent the data.
+For sockets of type `datagram`, if `address` is provided, it is used to store the peer address that sent the data.
-For sockets of tyoe `stream` `address` is ignored.
+For sockets of type `stream`,
+`address` is ignored.
 This operation is not available for sockets of type `listen`.

-Returns the number of bytes actually received from `socket` in case of success.
+In case of success,
+returns the number of bytes copied to `buffer` and, for sockets of type `datagram`, a boolean indicating whether the copied data was truncated.
 Otherwise it returns `nil` plus an error message.

 ### `datagram:joingroup (multicast [, interface])`